-A hallmark of successful statements is when the reader can understand "why your work matters (e.g., to the field, department, university, society)" in regard to your scholarly activity, teaching, and service.
+A hallmark of a successful statement is when the reader can understand "why your work matters (e.g., to the field, department, university, society)" in relation to your scholarly activity, teaching, and service.
 Below are some question prompts that can help your reflection on your own work to craft a clear and concise statement for both experts in your field as well as university colleagues who are unfamiliar with your disciplinary norms.